 - Grammy-winning / Nashville Songwriters Hall-Of-Famer Mike Reid, whose work you know of if you’ve heard Bonnie Raitt’s incredible I Can’t Make You Love Me, has joined me in writing material for Harpeth River Ensemble.

-- The initial project is to write and record a Harpeth River Ensemble album (digital download, vinyl) with instrumentation and composition that attempts to defy genres and provide creative avenues for the musicians involved.
+- The initial project is to write and record some Harpeth River Ensemble performances with instrumentation and composition that attempts to defy genres and provide creative avenues for the musicians involved.

 - Home-studio demos of the material are first being created to "sketch" the project which will have mostly synthesized instruments.
 After all, until we can share some music it’s all just arm-waving :-)

-- We then plan to enlist the generation-spanning cadre to take it into the studio, record both audio and video there, and ultimately do live performances in one or two local venues including Harpeth River Ensemble Live at the Lake House, our lake house on Cordell Hull Reservoir in Carthage, TN.
+- We then plan to enlist the generation-spanning cadre to take it into the studio in both Cincinnati and Nashville, record both audio and video there, and ultimately do live performances in one or two local venues including Harpeth River Ensemble Live at the Lake House, our lake house on Cordell Hull Reservoir in Carthage, TN.
 Those of us that are older and have enjoyed the success find a very satisfying reward in both playing music with the next generation and helping the Ensemble be a springboard for them.